Louisiana Oilfield Accident Attorneys

 OSHA And Louisiana Oilfield SAFETY RULES

 The Occupational Safety and Health Administration (OSHA) is the nation’s leading regulatory association designed to monitor and enforce the maintenance of safe working environments.
 OSHA has a specific set of standards tailored for each industry, and when your Louisiana oilfield fails to meet those standards, and you are injured as a result, you may be entitled to compensation from the party or parties responsible.

 Arnold & Itkin can thoroughly investigate your oilfield accident and work to identify should have prevented your accident and how much accountability they should face to make things right.
 While our Louisiana land rig attorneys can change what happened, we can demand justice from the parties who should have.

 Get a Free Consultation with an Louisiana Oilfield Lawyer

 Arnold & Itkin knows the struggle injured oilfield workers face.
-Getting help from workers’ compensation and insurers is practically a second job, and being unable to work allows bills to pile up—especially medical bills.
 The pressure to provide and the physical pressure of your injuries puts workers in an impossible situation.
 Our Louisiana oilfield accident attorneys know the methods utilized by oil companies which try to avoid paying for the disasters they have created.
 In fact, we have used our experience to win billions of dollars in victories over companies which have neglected to protect the wellbeing of the people who have made them successful.
 When the crew of the Deepwater Horizon needed our attorneys, we won them the recovery they deserved.

 If you have been involved in a Louisiana oilfield accident or have any questions, call us at (888) 493-1629.
 If we take your case, you pay no upfront costs and pay nothing unless we win.